AriaKafie/SIC-XE-assembler/README.txt

 List/description of novel/significant design decisions:

-    This program makes use of error handling to detect invalid file paths, and displays a friendly message in case of user-error.
-    Our program also features a built in arithmetic expression parser which uses classic C/C++ style operator precedence and left to right associativity to evaluate expressions unambiguously
+    This program features a built in arithmetic expression parser which uses classic C/C++ style operator precedence and left to right associativity to evaluate expressions unambiguously
 List/description of all known deficiencies or bugs:

     There are no currently known deficiencies or bugs within the program, as we have extensively tested and debugged the program across a wide range of test cases.